Body

 Resources

 - When working with Python code in Gemini, do not click the “Export to Colab” button if prompted.
-Google Colab is an unsupported Additional Service that is not covered under our agreement with Google and does not offer any data protections.
+Google Colab is an Additional Service that is not covered under our agreement with Google and does not offer any data protections.
 If you export it to this service, Google will collect your prompts, related code, generated output, related feature usage information, and your feedback.
 Google will use this data to improve and train its AI models.

-- You also cannot pay to use Gemini Advanced.
+- You also cannot pay to use Google AI Pro with your U-M Google account.

 - Gemini does not meet WCAG 2.1 AA standards for accessibility.